MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 Business Central offers two ways to monitor the flow of job queues: Azure Application Insights and the Session Event table.
 These tools let you follow the execution of a job and investigate errors in failure codeunits.

-### Application Insights
+### Job queue telemetry in Azure Application Insights

-You can set up Business Central to send telemetry traces to an Application Insights resource in Azure.
+You can set up Business Central to send telemetry traces to an [!INCLUDE[prod_short](../includes/azure-appinsights-name.md)] resource in Azure.
 Once set up, telemetry data will be sent to the resource as job queue moves through the flow.
 For more information, see:

 [Enable Sending Telemetry to Application Insights](../administration/telemetry-enable-application-insights.md)

+> [!NOTE]
+> Job queue telemetry in Azure Application Insights also works for Business Central on-premises

 #### Job queue telemetry